Military veterans need a unit to belong to, and they want a mission to pursue. Kentucky Shakespeare’s Shakespeare with Veterans provides both.

 Who is it?

-The current group consists of women and men who are veterans of the US Army, Air Force, Navy and Marine Corps, representing conflicts as far back as Vietnam, with former ranks from Specialist to Brigadier General.
+The current group consists of women and men who are veterans of the US Army, Air Force, Navy and Marine Corps, representing conflicts from Vietnam to today, with former ranks from Specialist to Brigadier General.
 Most deployed during conflict, and most have some form of PTSD or moral injury.
 ALL are welcome.

-New participants are always welcome, and we welcome members from every branch of service, from any time of service.
+New participants are always welcome, veterans from every branch of service, from any time of service.
 Very few of the participants came to the group with any Shakespeare or theatre experience, but they’ve found meaning in the texts and confidence through the group.

 “The group is accepting and I feel comfortable here.
 While we’re here we don’t feel like we’re broken.
 We know these are normal reactions to experiences we’ve had.” – Indiana Army National Guard soldier